Archerfield (fidra) - 16 POINTS

 It would be hard to say that Archerfield is a real links golf course as it's not in the purest sense.
 However, the fairways run fast and you can play the ball up onto the green - you will see putters taken from all kinds of distances around here.
 The greens on Fidra have proven harder to maintain over the years than Dirleton but the last couple of years they have played better than ever, running fast and true in the summer and as the course matures they should improve all year round.
 They may not be Gullane or North Berwick standard yet but are definitely coming on.

 As you can hopefully tell I am a big fan of Fidra.
 It is a course which is very playable for the amateur - flat, you walk off a green to the next tee pretty much always and it's not too penal.
-It has hosted the Scottish Seniors and Ladies events on the repsective European tours and it's been great seeing the scores required to win those.
+It has hosted the a European Tour evenet, the Scottish Seniors and Scottish Ladies Open and it's been great seeing the scores required to win those.
 No-one has torn the course up which is always nice as a member but the players have raved about it.

-The course is not ever going to be one of the top 100 in the world clearly, and it hasn't broken through to the top 100 in the UK really but it is one of the best in Scotland and you will not leave here feeling too beaten up but you will have played a course in great condition, which has really tested you, and you'll have had a lot of fun.
+The course is not ever going to be one of the top 100 in the world clearly, and it hasn't broken through to the top 100 in the UK really but it is top 30 in Scotland and you will not leave here feeling too beaten up but you will have played a course in great condition, which has really tested you, and you'll have had a lot of fun.
 And do make sure you have a haggis pie in the halfway house.

 BOOKING THE COURSE

 When Archerfield first opened it was strictly a private members' course but over time limited green fee play is possible.
-It's not something which is that widely advertised but equally you don't need to be Sherlock Holmes to find it - all details are here
+It's not something which is that widely advertised but equally you don't need to be Sherlock Holmes to find it - all details are on the website.

 Having said that, it is £200 a person which is a lot given the other amazing golf around here.
 Now, the service, the overall experience and the practice facilities are all top notch but still, £200 is a lot!